NidhishV/IITG_Summer_Analytics_2025/README.md

 ## 👨🏻‍💻 This repository documents my personal learning journey during Week 1 to 5 of the program.

-A Primer Course on Data Science & Machine Learning Conducted by the Consulting & Analytics Club, IIT Guwahati
+Summer Analytics'25 is a Primer Course on Data Science & Machine Learning Conducted by the Consulting & Analytics Club, IIT Guwahati

 📘 About the Program